 Here are today’s questions:

-What does the new leadership role look like?
+- What does your new leadership role look like?

-How does the pastor step out of doing and into leading and resourcing of leaders?
+- How does the pastor step out of doing into leading and resourcing of leaders?

-How do pastors manage conflict instead of avoiding it?
+- How do pastors manage conflict by not avoiding it?